greyblake/nutype/WORKLOG.md

 * Add a tiny philosophy section to README
 * Add section with the similar projects
 * Write about custom validators and sanitizers
+* Add all Meta info to Cargo.toml and github repo
+* Add the docs to lib.rs

 ## Similar crates